rkuma183/wilsonmar.github.io/_posts/2016-06-23-maven-on-macos.md

 {% include _toc.html %}

-This tutorial helps you install Maven.
+This shows you how install Maven using Homebrew.

+## Competitors #

 Maven's competitors include Ant and Gradle.